alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

 Each time a new NFT is minted, the edition counter is updated.
-In this sample collection, those editions are capped at 10 each, after which the mint functions throw an error message.
+In this sample collection, those editions are capped at 10 each in the constructor, after which the mint functions throw errors.
+As mentioned above, a token supply limit could be implemented in a similar manner through these mint functions.

+### Other contract notes

+* **Minting factory**: We did not include a minting factory in this repo.
+All tokens are minted by the owner and then transfered or listed for sale by the owner.
+An additional factory contract would be required to enable minting at a set price or through an auction.
+* **OpenSea additions and hard caps**: If you don't need the OpenSea additions and/or token/edition hard caps, we recommend starting with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) and then implementing EIP 2918 royalties per the above steps.

+### Changes required to use these contracts for a different collection

+**In the token contract (`ParkPics.sol`, to be renamed)**:
+1) Change `ParkPics.sol` file name (not strictly required, but recommended).
+2) Change `ParkPics` contract name (also not strictly required, but recommended).
+3) In the constructor, update `name`, `symbol` and `total_supply`.
+If you're looking to maintain flexibility to expand token count in the future, remove `total_supply` in the constructor and from the `uri` function.
+4) In the `contractURI` function, change the pin to your collection-level metadata.
+You can remove this function, if not needed, without impacting other functions in the contracts.

+**In `ERC1155.sol`**:
+1) In the constructor, update `_uriBase` for your token-level metadata CAR.
+2) In the constructor, update `_editionLimit` for your desired editions cap.
+Like token hard caps, you can eliminate edition caps by removing the additional `require` hooks in the mint functions (see above).

 ## 3. Deploy smart contracts